jcornejope/meta-filter/README.md

 int dummy[0];
 ```

 This is wrong as we cannot allocate an array of constant size 0, it doesn't make sense and actually won't compile.
-We could live with it an assume that we don't support that case.
+(As a side note please note that allocating it on the heap will actually compile `int* i = new int[0];`, deferrencing this will produce undefinded behaviour and you're still suppose to delete it... c++ you are weird... but we love you :) ).
+So coming back to our case, we could live with it an assume that we don't support that case.
 If that's what we want we can add a `static_assert` to the code in the evaluate function to give a more descriptive error to the users:

 ```c++
 static_assert( sizeof...(Filters) > 0, "The MetaFilter doesn't supports empty parameter pack :(" );